jaishreeadu/git_lesson/README.txt

-This repository contains the files used for a git lesson
+This repository contains the files used for a git lesson.

+This is the change to an existing file that git has already tracked.